EstherUto/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 T-tests were performed to determine if all the manufacturing lots and each individual lot are statistically different from the population mean.
-For the testing,
-- null hypothesis H<sub>0</sub> is there isn't any statistical difference of the manufacturing lots PSI from the population mean
-- alternative hypothesis H<sub>A</sub> is there is some sort of statistical difference of the manufacturing lots PSI from the population mean

 For the tests, a significance value of 5% was chosen.
+- The null hypothesis for the testing is the sample mean is equal to the population mean of 1500 therefore is representative of the population.
+- The alternative hypothesis is the sample mean is not equal to the population mean therefor not representative of the population.

 ### T-Test on All Manufacturing Lots

 The results from the test on all the manufacturing lots is shown in figure 4.
-The p-value was found to be ~ 0.11 which is greater than the chosen significance value of 0.05 which means we would fail to reject the null hypothesis
+The p-value of 0.06 is greater than the significant value of 0.05 meaning we fail to reject the null hypothesis.
+This means overall, the sample of all the lots is possible representaive of the population.

 **_FIGURE 4.
 T-Test (All Lots)_**